iMaymoonah/Py-datatypes-lab/README.md

 - now delete the name from the first dictionary
 - update the phone number of the last person
 - check if a first dictionary has a key called "name"

+## Submission:

+- After finishing the task upload your Python script file to the forked repo and then create a pull request.